engagebay/restapi/README.md

 ### Custom Fields
 While requesting an API call, all custom fields should have field_type property.
 You can find/create custom fields in your EngageBay account Admin Settings -> Custom Fields ->Contact/Deal/Company.

-Supporting field_types are TEXT, DATE, LIST, CHECKBOX, TEXTAREA, NUMBER, FORMULA, MULTICHECKBOX, URL, CURRENCY, PHONE.
+Supporting field_types are TEXT, DATE, LIST, CHECKBOX, TEXTAREA, NUMBER, FORMULA, MULTICHECKBOX, URL, CURRENCY, PHONE, FILE.

 Note: Custom fields will have subtypes.
 Only the above mentioned subtype for those respective properties should be specified by the user.